hasiniran/System-Design-Interview-Companion/workbook/03-playbook-03-practice.md

 ```

 ---
 # Exercise 4 – Architecture Decision Drills

+For each observation:

-Use the information below to choose an architectural component.
+1. Choose the most appropriate architectural component.
+2. Explain **why** it solves the problem.
+3. Identify **one trade-off** introduced by your decision.

 ---